 Almost A Nutter Butter Cookie is just that.
 A sandwich cookie that tastes very similar to the store bought Nutter Butter Cookies.
 It is a peanut butter lover dream cookie.
-A recipe from Seduction in the Kitchen.

 So this is what day 5 of this cookie lovers dream event I am doing?
 Yep, that is right, it is day 5.
 I have a beautiful recipe for you today.

 A good Christmas cookie tray should have a cookie for everyone’s taste buds.
 That is what I believe anyway.
 So a peanut butter type cookie should be included on it.

 Before I get into this Almost A Nutter Butter Cookie.
 I want to ask, how are you doing this holiday season?
 I am doing ok.
 My stress levels now that the hospital is open is down I will admit.
 However, I have been tired and a little achy lately.
 I am not getting sick, but I think it is from all the stress from my work moving to a hospital instead of a family health center.